Below are all of the good work and information that we, the Integrated Early Years Service, have been doing within the borough.

 A recent case study involving the support given to Tara (name changed) and his parents by health visitors and a family support worker at Ocean Children’s Centre illustrates the importance of picking up and addressing developmental issues at an early stage.
 This early intervention approach happens before early help services are needed and provides a solid foundation for future development for the child.
 This kind of early intervention is the best way of solving problems early and is also very cost effective

-Health visitor Judith McCann, and children’s centre family support worker, Selvia Uddin worked together to encourage Tara and his mother to attend an integrated two-year review at the children’s centre.
+Judith McCann, Health Visitor and children’s centre family support worker, Selvia Uddin worked together to encourage Tara and his mother to attend an integrated two-year review at the children’s centre.
 Together, they helped Tara’s mother complete the registration process.
 Even though the family lived two streets away from Ocean, they had never visited the building.

 The two-year review carried out using the ASQ-2 screening tool, identified that Tara suffered from developmental delay in three areas of development.
 These were personal, social and emotional development; physical development; and communication and language delay.
 Tara was not meeting the age-appropriate milestones.
 Instead of using language, for example, Tara was pointing and using body gestures.
 He was also very anxious and was prone to throwing tantrums.
 His mother was finding it difficult to manage his behaviour.

 A joint home visit was carried out by the health visitor and family support worker.
-The family were invited to attend stay and play sessions at Ocean Children’s Centre and an early help assessment (EHA) was carried out.
-Ocean’s Child Development Team then made a referral to the Autism Spectrum Disorder Assessment Team who diagnosed Tara with mild autism with some educational delay.
+The family were invited to attend stay and play sessions at Ocean Children’s Centre and an Early Help Assessment (EHA) was carried out.
+Ocean’s Child Development Team then made a referral to the Autism Spectrum Disorder Assessment Team who diagnosed Tara with mild autism and some educational delay.
 An EHCP plan was completed, enabling Tara to have extra support at school.
 Eventually Tara and his mum were supported through transition to school by the children’s centre family support worker and, as a result, Tara has settled well at school.
 Tara’s mother was seen by the children’s centre educational psychologist who offered one-to-one post diagnosis support as well as being invited to attend useful parenting and adult education support.
-Through partnership working across a range of directorates through the children’s centre, the family received maximum help with minimum intrusive interviews.
+Through partnership working across a range of directorates in the children’s centre, the family received maximum help with minimum intrusive interviews.
 Without this approach, each service would have had to establish the needs through interviews that appear repetitive and unnecessarily intrusive to parents.

 The package of help available to Tara and his parents at Ocean Children’s Centre included a sleep clinic, autism workshop, physiotherapy sessions and benefit advice.